 In Dallas, TX, failing to disclose key facts while selling a home can result in substantial legal consequences for sellers.
 Texas law compels sellers to provide buyers with a complete disclosure of any known issues or flaws with the property.

-This includes critical aspects, including structural difficulties, prior repairs, and environmental hazards that may have an impact on the home’s value and safety.
+This includes critical aspects, including structural difficulties, prior repairs, and environmental hazards that may impact the home’s value and safety.
 If a seller fails to follow these fundamental seller disclosure criteria, the buyer may file a claim for misrepresentation or fraud.

 These legal processes can lead to expensive settlements, and the seller may be obliged to repurchase the property or pay for repairs.
 Nondisclosure can hurt a seller’s reputation and jeopardize future real estate deals.